trailofbits/mc-ansible/README.md

 `ansible.yml` holds user-oriented variables for the provisioned DigitalOcean droplet instance.

-* manticore_env: directory in which manticore scripts will be run
+* manticore_env: directory in which Manticore scripts will be run
 * manticore_script: script inside of manticore_env to run
 * remote_uname: username on the droplet
 * working_dir: current working directory on local machine
-* logfile: log file of manticore script that will be saved under working_dir
+* logfile: log file of Manticore script that will be saved under working_dir
 * main_cmd: command to run on remote droplet (i.e. `manticore` or `python3`)
-* flags: flags to pass into manticore on remote droplet
+* flags: flags to pass into Manticore on remote droplet

 ## Running a job directly via `ansible-playbook`